noiseprotocol/noise_spec/noise.md

  * **`Decrypt(ciphertext)`**:  Calls `DECRYPT(k, n, h, ciphertext)` to get a plaintext, then increments `n` and returns the plaintext.
-If an authentication failure occurs the error is signalled to the caller.
+If an authentication failure occurs the error is signaled to the caller.

 3.3.
 Using the `HandshakeState` object
 ---------------------------------------